|

 The Hunter River District

 This is the story of beer brewing in the Hunter River district, from the beginnings of the industry around 1830 until the sole remaining brewery closed a century later.
+The story especially concerns Maitland and Newcastle, the district’s most important centres of population.

 Read More...